 In 1898 he joined the Order of Saint Benedict and took the name Ildefonso before entering the monastic community of Saint Paul Outside the Walls.

 He studied while he was a monk and graduated as a Doctor of Philosophy in 1903, later receiving a Doctorate in Theology.

 Schuster was ordained as a priest in Rome in 1904 and then returned to his community of Saint Paul Outside the Walls where he became Master of Novices.

 He held various pontifical offices between 1914 and 1928 and toured the country visiting Catholic seminaries.

-Schuster was elected archbishop of Milan on June 26, 1929.
-On July 13, 1929 he took an oath of loyalty to the Italian state in front of King Victor Emmanuel III of Italy, the first Italian bishop to do so, as required by the Lateran Treaty.
+After being elected Archbishop of Milan in 1929 he took the oath of loyalty to the Italian state in front of King Victor Emmanuel III of Italy, the first Italian bishop to be required to do so by the Laeran Treaty.

-Schuster was created cardinal-priest by Pope Pius XI on July 15, 1929, receiving the title of Ss.
-Silvestro e Martino ai Monti on July 18, 1929.
-He was consecrated on July 21, 1929 in the Sistine Chapel by Pius XI personally, assisted by Carlo Cremonesi and Agostino Zampini.
+He was created Cardinal Priest by Pope Pius XI in 1929, receiving the Church of Santi Silvestro e Martino ai Monti.
+He was consecrated in the Sistine Chapel by Pope Pius XI personally.